dotnet/AspNetCore.Docs/aspnetcore/hosting/windows-service.md

 ## Provide a way to run outside of a service

-It's easier to test when you're running outside of a service, so it's customary to add code that calls `host.RunAsService` only under certain conditions.
+It's easier to test and debug when you're running outside of a service, so it's customary to add code that calls `host.RunAsService` only under certain conditions.
 For example, you could run as a console app if you get a `--console` command-line argument or if the debugger is attached.

 [!code-csharp[](windows-service/sample/Program.cs?name=ServiceOrConsole)]